 If your suggestion results in the release of an album, Hux Records will be happy to send you a bunch of CDs from their extensive catalogue.

-Since 2002, Hux Records have served the music career of Gene Watson extremely well; they have released four outstanding '2-for-1' albums, with a fifth outstanding release due in 2012:
+Since 2002, Hux Records have served the music career of Gene Watson extremely well; they have released four outstanding '2-for-1' albums:

 Hux Records have also celebrated other major country music artists, with fine re-issues of their material, including Billie Jo Spears (Friday 14 January 1938 - Wednesday 14 December 2011), Stoney Edwards (Tuesday 24 December 1929 - Saturday 5 April 1997), Tom T. Hall, Connie Smith, Clint Black, Charlie Louvin (Thursday 7 July 1927 - Wednesday 26 January 2011), Faron Young (Thursday 25 February 1932 - Tuesday 10 December 1996), Ed Bruce and Cal Smith.